NikolaiRadke/AI.duino/README.md

 ~/.local/share/arduino-ide/resources/app/plugins/
 ```

-{% linux %}

- These instructions are pertinent to Linux users.

-{% endlinux %}

 ## Deinstallation

 You can completly remove the extension in the AI.duino settings panel bei clickung the uninstall button.
 Are you sure?